-10.40 Request to Access Classroom or Personnel for Special Education Evaluation or Observation
+10.40 Access to Classroom for Special Education Evaluation or Observation

 The parent/guardian of a student receiving special education services, or being evaluated for eligibility, is afforded reasonable access to educational facilities, personnel, classrooms, and buildings.
 This same right of access is afforded to an independent educational evaluator or a qualified professional retained by or on behalf of a parent or child.
-For further information, please contact the building principal.
+For further information, please contact the school principal.